White Ink Tattoos

 Still considering getting a white ink tattoo?
 Josh Squires from Richmond Tattoo Shops recommends keeping some money set-aside, as white ink tattoos require frequent touch-ups.

-Every day is filled with stories of tattoo regret at Delete – Tattoo Removal and Laser Salon.
+Every day is filled with stories of tattoo regret at Delete – Tattoo Removal and Medical Salon.
 So “think before you ink” is more than a cliche’.
 We love the tattoos that you love and hate the ones you do not.
-So if you are thinking about a white ink tattoo weigh the risks of application and to your health.
+So, if you are thinking about a white ink tattoo, weigh the risks of application, as well as, to your health.
 If you are considering having a white ink tattoo removed, give us a call to schedule a free consultation to see if tattoo removal is right for you.